Attention-Free Keyword Spotting: Experimental Details

 \section{Experimental Details}

-We follow similar hyperparameters to \cite{rybakov2020streaming,berg21_interspeech}, with minor changes.
-For training, we use a batch-size of 256, and train for 140 epochs.
-We use the AdamW optimizer \cite{loshchilov2017decoupled} with an initial learning rate of 0.001 and a weight decay of 0.1.
-Label smoothing of 0.1 is used.
-Warmup scheduling is applied for the first 10 epochs, followed by cosine annealing scheduling.
+We follow similar hyperparameters to \citet{rybakov2020streaming,berg21_interspeech}, with minor changes; all our hyperparameters and settings are shown in Table \ref{tbl:settings}.
+For training, we use a smaller batch-size of 256, and train for 140 epochs.
+No other augmentation apart from Spectral Augmentation \citep{park2019specaugment} is applied (to enable fast training).
+As an additional regularization method, each gMLP block has a survival probability of 0.9 (alternatively, a 0.1 probability to drop each block).
+We run experiments on Google Speech Commands V2-12 and V2-35 benchmarks, following the standard protocol described in \citet{warden2018speech}.

-No other augmentation apart from Spectral Augmentation \cite{park2019specaugment} is applied.
-For Spectral Augmentation, we use 2 time masks and 2 frequency masks, each having widths in the closed range [0, 25] and [0, 7] respectively.
-A complete list of hyperparameters and settings can be seen in Table 2.

-As an additional regularization method, at training time, each g-MLP block is dropped with a probability of $0.1$ (conversely, each block has a $0.9$ probability of survival).

-As seen from Table 1, the KW-MLP model has 424K parameters and 0.045 GFLOPS --- which is more storage and compute efficient in contrast to the KWT models, while having comparable or better accuracy.
-Furthermore, since we do not apply expensive augmentations like resampling, time-shifting, adding background noise, mixup, etc. at runtime, training is quite fast.
-On free cloud resources (NVIDIA Tesla P100, at Kaggle), it is possible to train KW-MLP models in about two hours.
+As seen from Table \ref{tbl:accuracy}, the largest KW-MLP model has only 424K parameters, which is much fewer than the KWT models, while having comparable accuracy.
+Furthermore, since we do not apply expensive run-time augmentations like resampling, time-shifting, adding background noise, mixup, etc. (used by \citep{rybakov2020streaming,berg21_interspeech,gong2021ast}), it is possible to train KW-MLP models in a very short time on free cloud compute such as the NVIDIA Tesla K80 or Tesla P100 provided by Google Colab and Kaggle.

-From Table 3, we see that despite not using self-attention, the performance of KW-MLP is comparable to that of self-attention and transformer based models.
-Furthermore, apart from being compute efficient, KW-MLP is also data efficient.
-It achieves good standalone performance without pretraining on Audioset or ImageNet as in AST, or without distillation from another pre-trained model like in KWT.

-One limitation of the KW-MLP experiments is that, as mentioned earlier, the effect of various augmentation techniques have not been sufficiently explored.
-Although this has the favourable result of training being quite fast and inexpensive, it is also the case that it may be possible to further push the accuracy of the KW-MLP model.
-Regardless, we believe that our original intention of proving that self-attention is sufficient, but not necessary in KWS can be inferred from the results we have at hand.